COSC3020/fibonacci-invariants-chenry900-1/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

 The base case is n = 0 returns [0] when n is 1 it returns [0, 1].
 When n > 1 when its called it will return the array with n-1 numbers and is calculated using the last 2 numbers calculated.
 So the pattern would be [0, 1...(n-2)+(n-1)].
 So the invariant would be "While n>1, n will be the sum of the two previous numbers".
+Before the call the array will contail F(n-1).

 code copied from my submission last semester.